cypherkunp/motivation-notes/life.md

 ### Date - 23/09/18

 1. [How To 100x Your Productivity In A World Of Distraction | Robin Sharma](https://www.youtube.com/watch?v=jMnx3_KfRjI)
-	- Focus is more important than the ever today.
+	- Focus is more important today than ever.
 Focus Focus Focus.
 	- Keep yourself away from any distractions.
-	- 90/90/1 rule: For the next 90 days, spend the first 90 mins of your work time to do the single most important opportunity to move the needle in your industry.
+	- 90/90/1 rule: For the next 90 days, spend the first 90 mins of your work time to do the single most important thing that could move the needle in your industry.
 	- Make your own Manlo Park.
 Be very hard to reach during the key times of the week.
 Go device free for few days a week.
 	- Choose your peer group really really well.
 Be around people who are doing what you want to do.
 	- Avoid distraction.